dorward/hulk/README.md

 Run `npm install` in the project directory.

-Then run `npm srun start` to run the development server.
+Then run `npm run start` to run the development server.

 ## Contributing